binoy01/Implementation-of-64x8-memory-array/README.md

-# A simple memory array implemntation using skywater 130nm technology
+## An 8x64 memory array implemntation using skywater 130nm technology